Adventures with Dogs: 40 Ideas to Go Exploring with Your Furry Companion

 Hotels That Welcome Furry Guests

-We’ve found some amazing dog-friendly hotels that go above and beyond.
-Some offer special doggy beds, treats at check-in, and even pet room service menus!
+More hotels are rolling out the red carpet for dogs these days.
+I’ve stayed at a few dog-friendly hotels that really go above and beyond.
+Think doggy beds, treats at check-in, and even pet room service.

 Camping with Canines